cardanoapi/hardfork-testing/migration.md

         vaildatorLogic :: ScriptContext -> Bool
         vaildatorLogic = ... --decoding of the script-context for datum and redeemer information can be done here
 ```
-For smart contracts using Plutus V2, the validator still takes 3 arguments, but the return type can either be `BuiltinUnit` or `()`.
+For smart contracts using Plutus V2, the validator still takes 3 arguments.
 For example:

 ```hs
 validator :: BuiltinData -> BuiltinData -> BuiltinData -> BuiltinUnit